MicrosoftDocs/sql-docs/docs/integration-services/lesson-3-2-adding-and-configuring-logging.md

 10. On the **Details** tab, in the **Events** column, select the **PipelineExecutionPlan** and **PipelineExecutionTrees** events.

-11. Select **Advanced** to review the details that the log provider will write to the log for each event.
+11. Select **Advanced** to review the details that the log provider writes to the log for each event.
 By default, all information categories are automatically selected for the events you specify.

 12. Select **Basic** to hide the information categories.